Spain Beyond the Mainland: Exploring the Hidden Treasures of Spain's Overseas Territories

 The Canary Islands

-Located off the northwestern coast of Africa, the Canary Islands are an archipelago of seven main islands with a subtropical climate, attracting millions of tourists each year.
-The islands boast a rich cultural and historical background, heavily influenced by the indigenous Guanche people, Spanish colonization, and African and Latin American influences.
+The Canary Islands, located off Africa's northwestern coast, are a cluster of seven main islands that attract millions of tourists annually with their subtropical climate.
+These islands are rich in cultural and historical heritage, shaped by influences from the indigenous Guanche people, Spanish colonization, and African and Latin American cultures.

 Tenerife

-As the largest and most populous island, Tenerife is famous for its beautiful beaches, lush forests, and the imposing Teide volcano, Spain's highest peak.
-Tourists can also explore the UNESCO World Heritage site of La Laguna, a well-preserved colonial city.
+Tenerife, the largest and most populous of the Canary Islands, is renowned for its beautiful beaches, lush forests, and the imposing Teide volcano, Spain's highest peak.
+Visitors can also explore the UNESCO World Heritage site of La Laguna, a well-preserved colonial city.

 Gran Canaria